Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/crash/application.md

 This error message is almost always caused by **antivirus applications** or **faulty drivers**.
 If you are using an antivirus application it is very likely the reason for this crash even if no activity was reported by your antivirus app.
 Please make sure to configure it so that it ignores the *wallpaper_engine* installation directory and all important Wallpaper Engine executables.
 See the *Wallpaper Engine Crash Quick Fix Attempt* section above for more detailed information.

-If you do not use an antivirus app installed, please reinstall all important drivers and try switching to the 64 Bit version of Wallpaper Engine (or 32 Bit version if you have already used the 64 Bit version).
+If you do not have an antivirus app installed, please reinstall all important drivers and try switching to the 64 Bit version of Wallpaper Engine (or 32 Bit version if you have already used the 64 Bit version).

 In some cases, this can also be caused by other applications interfering with Wallpaper Engine in an unusual way.
 This mainly concerns apps that inject code into Wallpaper Engine or alter your Windows installation significantly in some way.